Brendan Leipsic

-Brendan Leipsic (born May 19, 1994) is a Canadian professional ice hockey forward currently playing for Metallurg Magnitogorsk of the Kontinental Hockey League (KHL).
+Brendan Leipsic (born May 19, 1994) is a Canadian-Russian professional ice hockey forward who is currently an unrestricted free agent.
+He most recently played under contract with HC Sibir Novosibirsk of the Kontinental Hockey League (KHL).
 Leipsic was selected by the Nashville Predators in the third round (89th overall) of the 2012 NHL Entry Draft.

 After stints with the Toronto Maple Leafs, Vegas Golden Knights, Vancouver Canucks and Los Angeles Kings, he was signed by the Washington Capitals to a one-year, $700,000 contract on July 1, 2019.
 During the indefinite suspension of league play due to the COVID-19 pandemic, Leipsic was the subject of controversy after a conversation on Leipsic's private Instagram account was leaked to the public.
 In response to his conduct, on May 8, 2020, the Capitals placed Leipsic on unconditional waivers for purposes of terminating his contract.
 Leipsic cleared waivers the following day and his contract was terminated.

+Following his termination from the Capitals, Leipsic moved to Russia to play in the Kontinental Hockey League.
+After three years in the country, Leipsic requested and was granted Russian citizenship on July 12, 2023.

 Personal

 Leipsic was born in Winnipeg, Manitoba, Canada, and is Jewish.
 His mother Kathleen was a gymnast who was an alternate for Canada at the 1984 Los Angeles Olympics, and his father Greg was a high school running back.
-His brother Jeremey led the Manitoba Junior Hockey League in scoring in 2016/17 following which he played for the University of Manitoba Bisons hockey team; as well as a sister (Emma) who was an international gymnast.
+His brother Jeremey led the Manitoba Junior Hockey League in scoring in 2016/17 following which he played for the University of Manitoba Bisons hockey team; as well as a sister, Emma, who was an international gymnast.